Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 But today’s options for valued art and collectibles have exploded, particularly with the rise of blockchain and non-fungible tokens (NFTs).

-While Masterworks is the only platform making blue-chip art—the kind of artwork you learned about in art history class—accessible via Class A shares, there’s nothing stopping anyone from buying digital collectibles with a minimum investment of $0.
+While Masterworks is the first and largest platform making blue-chip art—the kind of artwork you learned about in art history class—accessible via Class A shares, there’s nothing stopping anyone from buying digital collectibles with a minimum investment of $0.

 Alt is a low-fee platform that lets you purchase, trade, and auction off sports cards.
 Similar to Masterworks, Alt also offers tools to help users understand valuation and price history, including a comprehensive database and a proprietary analysis tool.
 There’s a few selling options to choose from, and sellers can benefit from immediate payouts and ownership transfers.
 Experience immediate payouts, transfer of ownership within seconds and hassle-free happiness.